Willson Contreras Player Props: Cardinals vs. White Sox

 White Sox Pitching Rankings

-- The White Sox have a 4.58 team ERA that ranks 23rd among all league pitching staffs.
+- The White Sox pitching staff is No. 1 in the league with a collective 9.8 strikeouts per nine innings.

-- The White Sox surrender the third-most home runs in baseball (123 total, 1.4 per game).
+- The White Sox have a 4.56 team ERA that ranks 24th among all MLB pitching staffs.

-- The White Sox will look to Toussaint (0-1) in his third start this season.
+- White Sox pitchers combine to give up 124 total home runs at a rate of 1.4 per game (fourth-most in the league).

-- His most recent time out came on Sunday against the Oakland Athletics, when the right-hander threw 3 2/3 innings, surrendering two earned runs while giving up three hits.
+- The righty last appeared on Wednesday against the Toronto Blue Jays, when he threw six innings, allowing two earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.